-304.3.4.2 Type 1 aggregate base used for shoulders shall be compacted to a minimum 95 percent of standard maximum density.
-Type 1 aggregate base used on other than shoulders shall be compacted to no less than standard maximum density.
-Type 5 aggregate base under both roadway and shoulders shall be compacted to a minimum 95 percent of standard maximum density.
-The Standard Compaction Test will be conducted in accordance with AASHTO T 99, Method C, replacing any material retained on the 3/4-inch sieve, as provided therein.
-Field density will be determined in accordance with AASHTO T 191 or AASHTO T 310, Direct Transmission, for wet density.
-The volume of the test hole may be reduced as necessary to accommodate available testing equipment.
-If nuclear density test methods are used, moisture content will be determined in accordance with AASHTO T 310except a moisture correction factor will be determined for each aggregate in accordance with MoDOT Test Method TM 35.
+304.3.4.2 Aggregate base shall be compacted to meet the quality control requirments found in this specification.
 In lieu of the density requirements for Type 1 aggregate base used for shoulders with thicknesses less than 4 inches, the aggregate shall be compacted by a minimum of three complete coverages with a 5 ton roller.
 Rolling shall be continued until there is no visible evidence of further consolidation.

-304.3.4.3 Type 7 aggregate base under both roadway and shoulders shall be compacted to achieve an average dynamic cone penetration index value through the base lift thickness less than or equal to 0.4 inches per blow, as determined by a standard dynamic cone penetrometer (DCP) device with a 17.6 lb hammer meeting the requirements of ASTM D6951.

-304.3.4.3.1 Water shall be applied to the Type 7 base material during the mixing and spreading operations so that at the time of compaction the moisture content is not less than 5 percent of the dry weight.
+304.3.4.3 Water shall be applied to the Type 7 base material during the mixing and spreading operations so that at the time of compaction the moisture content is not less than 5 percent of the dry weight.

-304.3.4.3.2 Type 7 base shall be tested with the DCP within 24 hours of placement and final compaction.

-304.3.4.4 If at any time the compacted aggregate base or subgrade becomes unstable, the contractor, at the contractor's expense, shall restore the earth subgrade and the aggregate base to the required grade, cross section and density.
+304.3.4.4 If at any time the compacted aggregate base or subgrade ruts, pumps, or otherwise becomes unstable, the contractor, at the contractor's expense, shall restore the earth subgrade and the aggregate base to the required grade, cross section and density.

-304.3.5 Substitutions for Aggregate Base.
-If available, the contractor may substitute bituminous pavement cold millings or crushed recycled concrete in lieu of aggregate base for any temporary surface, regardless of the type or thickness of aggregate shown on the plans.
-If this option is exercised, the contractor shall notify the engineer at least two weeks prior to using the millings or recycled concrete, and shall identify the location from where the millings or concrete will be removed.
-The millings or recycled concrete shall be installed to the same dimensions shown on the plans for the aggregate base.
+304.3.4.5 Millings or recycled concrete shall be installed to the same dimensions shown on the plans for the aggregate base.
 Millings or recycled concrete shall be placed in maximum 4-inch lifts, and each lift shall be compacted by a minimum of three passes with a 10-ton roller.